wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

     Copy and paste the URL in your browser to verify you can download the corresponding `.bufr4` file.

 !!! note "Downloading restricted data"
-    You will not be able to download the data using the URL in the message published on `origin/a/wis2/mwi/mwi_wmo_demo/data/recommended/` as the data access has been restricted by the data supplier.
+    You will not be able to download the data using the URL in the message published on `origin/a/wis2/mwi/mwi_wmo_demo/data/recommended/` as the data access has been restricted by the data publisher.
 In this case you will get the error `401 Authorization Required`.

-The data is currently restricted with the access-token `mysecrettoken`.
+The data is currently restricted with the access token `mysecrettoken`.
 In order to download the data you would need to add this token to the header:

 ```bash
 wget --header "Authorization: Bearer mysecrettoken" http://testuser.wis2.training/data/2023-06-07/wis/mwi/mwi_wmo_demo/data/recommended/weather/surface-based-observations/synop/WIGOS_0-454-2-AWSCHIKWAWA_20230607T085500.bufr4